 - a) If it is a single-connection session, no special processing is required.
 The standard SCSI Response PDU build and dispatch process happens. - b) If it is a multi-connection session, the target iSCSI layer takes note of the last-sent and unacknowledged StatSN on each of the connections in the iSCSI session, and waits for an acknowledgement (NOP-In PDUs MAY be used to solicit acknowledgements as needed in order to accelerate this process) of each such StatSN to clear the fence.
-The SCSI response requiring Response Fence behavior MUST NOT be sent to the initiator before acknowledgements are received for each of the unacknowledged StatSNs. - c) The target iSCSI layer must wait for an acknowledgement of the SCSI Response PDU that carried the SCSI response requiring the Response Fence behavior.
-The fence MUST be
+The SCSI response requiring Response Fence

-- considered cleared only after receiving the acknowledgement. - d) All further status processing for the LU is resumed only after clearing the fence.
+- behavior MUST NOT be sent to the initiator before acknowledgements are received for each of the unacknowledged StatSNs. - c) The target iSCSI layer must wait for an acknowledgement of the SCSI Response PDU that carried the SCSI response requiring the Response Fence behavior.
+The fence MUST be considered cleared only after receiving the acknowledgement. - d) All further status processing for the LU is resumed only after clearing the fence.
 If any new responses for the I T L nexus are received from the SCSI layer before the fence is cleared, those Response PDUs MUST be held and queued at the iSCSI layer until the fence is cleared.

-4.2.2.3.4.
+38.2.2.3.4.4.2.2.3.4.
 Current List of Fenced Response Use Cases

 This Section lists the situations in which fenced response behavior is REQUIRED in iSCSI target implementations.
-However, this is not an exhaustive enumeration.
-It is expected that as SCSI protocol specifications evolve, the specifications will specify when response fencing is required on a case-by-case basis.
+However, Note that this the following list is not an exhaustive enumeration as currently identified -- I it is expected that as SCSI protocol specifications evolve, the specifications will specify when response fencing is required on a case-by-case basis.